wangziblake/MoDern/README.md

 The platform also provides a customized retrospectively undersampling technique (NUS simulator) to produce NUS data and the corresponding NUS mask from the fully sampled NMR data.

 Now, MoDern-Cloud is available at: http://36.134.147.88:2345/.

 You can access it using following test accounts:

 Account-1: CSG-001 Password-1: CSG@MYTEST_001

 Account-2: CSG-002 Password-2: MYTEST@CSG_002

 Account-3: CSG-003 Password-3: Modern-Cloud__003

 Details on the instructions of MoDern-Cloud are described in its Manual available on our cloud platform.
 We have provided some demo data and scripts on the cloud for the quick try.

+If you want to use the MoDern-Cloud, please cite the following paper:

+Zi Wang et al., Accelerated NMR spectroscopy: Merge Optimization with Deep Learning, arXiv preprint, arXiv:2012.14830, 2020.

 ## Training datasets for MoDern
 The synthetic training datasets used in MoDern paper are shared at: https://drive.google.com/file/d/1bZAP-ittB94wm0hB3SfVsvqXGwk05tkg/view?usp=sharing.